Dexsirko/Langages-de-scripts-shell-Juin-2026/README.md

 ```
 Before finishing, check `Open the proprities dialog for this task when i click Finish`
 and the press finish
-5.In the new PopUp, you need to check `Run with Hightest Privileges
+5. In the new pop-up, you need to check `Run with Highest Privileges.

-The youtube version (french)
+The YouTube version (french)

 [![video](https://img.youtube.com/vi/sm3-mGUxdXo/0.jpg)](https://www.youtube.com/watch?v=sm3-mGUxdXo)

 ## Resources

-Here is a list of all websites & forum used to make the examen.
+Here is a list of all websites & forums used to make the exam.

 * [Youtube - ANSIBLE - Tutos & Formation : automatiser vos configurations](https://www.youtube.com/playlist?list=PLn6POgpklwWoCpLKOSw3mXCqbRocnhrh-)
 * [Youtube - How to Install Chocolatey on Windows 10 or Windows 11 (2025)](https://www.youtube.com/watch?v=Qw6ftvXd5yo)